 While this article focuses mostly on small to midsize businesses who are adding a delivery service to their company to remain competitive in their field, the features we cover below are also must-haves for courier businesses who want to increase their profits by making their delivery teams faster and more efficient.

 Specifically, we discuss:

 Circuit for Teams is an intuitive — and powerful — delivery software that lets you build optimized routes for multiple drivers, monitor routes in progress, send out order tracking information to your customers, and collect proof of delivery.
-If you’re ready to see how quickly you can start making deliveries with Circuit, sign up today for our free 7-day trial.
+If you’re ready to see how quickly you can start making deliveries with Circuit, sign up today for our free trial.